Skip to main content

 § 93-5-1 et seq. of the Mississippi Code

-Irreconcilable differences (if they file jointly or file a complaint where the defendant has been personally served with process or where the defendant has entered an appearance by written waiver of process)
+Irreconcilable differences (if the parties file jointly or file a complaint where the defendant has been personally served or has waived their appearance)

-Adultery; cruelty or violence; willful desertion; drug/alcohol addiction; natural impotency; incurable insanity; pregnant at the time of marriage (only if the child is not the husband's and the husband didn't know about it before marriage); conviction of a crime; prior marriage undissolved; in line of consanguinity
+Adultery; extreme cruelty or domestic violence; willful desertion; drug/alcohol addiction; impotency; incurable insanity; pregnant at the time of marriage (and the child is not the husband's); conviction of a felony; prior marriage undissolved; consanguinity

 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.